 Carabiner Locking Clasp

-A carabiner with a lock is my favorite type of leash clasp, ever since a previous dog of mine figured out how to unclip their trigger snap clip using a strategically placed chair and just the right amount of pressure.
-Many dog leashes have locking carabiners built in, like the Knot-A-Leash by Ruffwear.
-The carabiner is a bit more bulky than other leash clips, but it's the most secure option.
+A carabiner with a lock is my FAVORITE type of leash clasp, ever since a previous dog of mine figured out how to unclip their trigger snap clip using a strategically placed chair and just the right amount of pressure.
+Many dog leashes have locking carabiners built-in, like the Knot-A-Leash by Ruffwear.
+The carabiner is a bit bulkier than other leash clips, but it's the most secure option.

 Keeping a carabiner on your dog's leash, whether or not you use it as the clasp, is a great idea and can be used in a variety of ways!
-It can make it easier to tether your dog when needed, create a fail-safe if your dog likes to slip their collar or harness, and provides a great place to attach keys or your dog's portable water bowl.
+It can make it easier to tether your dog when needed, create a fail-safe if your dog likes to slip their collar or harness, and provides a great place to attach keys, poop bag holder, or your dog's portable water bowl.
+I use the extra carabiner on my dog's leash the most to tether them to me or a fence or post while we sit in the park together.
 Check out this video by Simpawtico that covers 25 different dog life hacks for carabiners.

 When picking out your dog's gear, choose a leash that keeps your dog secure and is comfortable for you to use.
 Having a leash that is easy to use makes your adventures with your dog much more enjoyable!